Run a free Tarrant County public records search through official agencies in minutes to learn about anyone’s past or current situation.

 District Clerk Record Fees:

-Track Down Marriage & Divorce Certificates Through the Texas Department of State Health Services
+Track Down Statewide Marriage & Divorce Certificates Through the Texas Department of State Health Services

 Both marriage and divorce/annulment records can also be accessed and purchased via the marriage and divorce indexes offered by the Texas Department of State Health Services (DSHS).
-The DSHS hosts information on marriages dating back to 1966 and divorces as far back as 1968; documentation of these events can be obtained by submitting:
+The DSHS hosts information on marriages dating back to 1966 and divorces as far back as 1968; documentation of these events can be obtained by submitting each of the following:

 Texas Vital Records